python/cpython/Doc/library/stdtypes.rst

 -----------------------------------

 The int type implements the :class:`numbers.Integral` :term:`abstract base class`.
-In addition, it provides one more method:
+In addition, it provides a few more methods:

 .. method:: int.bit_length()